-Typical interrogation times are in the range 100 ms to 1 s, depending on the size of the drop chamber (from about 10 cm up to 10 m).
-As mentioned in part $\dot{\mathbf{IIIE}}$ for increased T, parasitic vibrations limit the sensitivity.
-Different isolation methods have been used, based on superspring stabilization 70 or the use of passive isolation platforms25, eventually combined with additional active stabilization feedback $control^{71-75}$, or the correlation of the interferometer phase with the remaining vibration noise measured by a classical sensor, either a seismometer76, or an accelerometer77.
-The latter method allows for correcting the interferometer phase, either via postcorrection25, or feed forward compensation in real time on the Raman lasers phase difference77.
-The latter scheme allows for operation without isolation platform76, and for efficient hybridization of classical and atomic accelerometers77 Figure 6 displays the amplitude spectral densities of vertical vibration noise measured on the ground and on such dedicated isolation platforms 71 .
-These methods enabled several teams to reach sensitivities below
+Typical interrogation times are in the range 2T = 100 ms to 1 s, depending on the size of the drop chamber (from about 10 cm up to 10 m).
+As mentioned in part III E for increased T, parasitic vibrations limit the sensitivity.
+Different isolation methods have been used, based on superspring stabilization,70 or the use of passive isolation platforms,25 eventually combined with additional active stabilization feedback control,^{71-75} or the correlation of the interferometer phase with the remaining vibration noise measured by a classical sensor, either a seismometer,76 or an accelerometer.77 The latter method allows for correcting the interferometer phase, either via postcorrection,25 or feed forward compensation in real time on the Raman lasers phase difference.77 The latter scheme allows for operation without isolation platform,76 and for efficient hybridization of classical and atomic accelerometers.77 Figure 6 displays the amplitude spectral densities of vertical vibration noise measured on the ground and on such dedicated isolation platforms.71 These methods enabled several teams to reach sensitivities below 10×10^{-8} m s-2 $\tau^{-1/2}$ (Refs.
+33 and 78-80) even without an isolation platform in a quiet environment,81 the record being held by HUST,33 with 4.2×10^{-8} m s-2 $\tau^{-1/2}$.

-Figure 6.
+Fig. 6.
 Amplitude spectral densities of vibration noise measured on the ground and on isolation platforms.
 Active isolation, based on sensing and actuation, allows to reach a level of vibration noise as low as the intrinsic noise of the sensor used for sensing.
-(Reprinted figure with permission from M.-K. Zhou et al., Phys.
-Rev. A 86 043630 (2012). © 2020 by the American Physical Society (Ref.
-71)).
+[Reprinted figure with permission from Zhou et al., Phys.
+Rev. A 86, 043630 (2012).
+Copyright 2020, American Physical Society (Ref.
+71)].